Wild Edible Greens By Filip Tkaczyk

-Some of the most delicious wild foods are wild edible greens.
-These wild foods are typically more strongly flavored and far more nutritious for us than their domestic counterparts.
+Some of the most delicious and abundant wild foods are wild edible greens.
+These wild plants are often far more nutritious for us than their domestic counterparts.
 One of the best ways to get familiar with these wild plants is to include them in your daily meals.
 Once you have properly identified and harvested them from a clean source, the next step is making them a regular part of your life.
 Consider them as a daily dose of vitamins and a direct way to connect to the wild.

 Below are some commonly encountered wild greens and suggestions for when to harvest them and how best to include them in your daily life.